albadevmod/unicornsRHardcore2/README.md

    docker compose up --build
    ```
    - This will build the Docker image and start the application.
-   - The app will be available on [http://localhost:8080](http://localhost:8080) (if it exposes a web interface).
+   - The app will be available on [http://localhost:8080](http://localhost:8080/main.html)

 ## Manual Docker Build & Run
 1. **Build the Docker image:**